Develop Your Book Idea

 How to Book?

 Payment of £100 deposit by bank transfer, Paypal or cheque will secure your place.
+Please email direct or fill in the contact form.
 Balance is due 30 days before the course.
-Please see our Terms and Conditions.
+Terms and Conditions.